From Demon Time To Prison Time: Tory Lanez Sentenced To 10 Years In Prison For Shooting Megan Thee Stallion

 Someone’s gnome gone till November…

-Tory Lanez has officially been sentenced to 10 years in prison for the July 2020 shooting of Megan Thee Stallion.
+Tory Lanez was sentenced to 10 years in prison for the July 2020 shooting of Megan Thee Stallion Aug.
+8, according to the Associated Press.

-After several attempts for a new trial today Tory Lanez was finally sentenced after being found guilty of shooting the rapper in December.
-After a nine-day trial, on December 23, 2022, the unanimous verdict was handed down by a jury in Los Angeles Superior Court, convicting the 31-year-old “Luv” singer of assaulting 28-year-old Megan (real name Megan Pete) with a semi-automatic firearm, carrying a loaded, unregistered firearm in a vehicle and discharging a firearm with gross negligence.
+After several attempts for a new trial, Lanez was finally sentenced after being found guilty of shooting the rapper.
+As previously reported, after a nine-day trial, on Dec.
+23, 2022, a unanimous guilty verdict was handed down by a jury in Los Angeles Superior Court, convicting the 31-year-old “Luv” singer of assaulting 28-year-old Megan (real name Megan Pete) with a semi-automatic firearm, carrying a loaded, unregistered firearm in a vehicle and discharging a firearm with gross negligence.

-Since the shooting in July 2020, Lanez behaved so irrationally with taunts and actions that no one could make sense of.
+Since the shooting, Lanez behaved so irrationally with taunts and actions that no one could make sense of.
 The prosecution cited this in their request for 13 years behind bars.

 “His online reach is worldwide (millions of followers plus casual observers) and the defendant’s statements embolden his followers so that they too have been complicit in re-traumatizing the victim,” prosecutors wrote in their memo.
 “He is responsible for the effect of his words and his actions.”

-Today Lanez was sentenced after two days of court proceedings.
-This is a vastly different outcome than what his legal team was seeking.
-Lanez’s lawyers requested he be released on probation.
-Additionally, they wanted him in a residential drug treatment program upon his release to focus on substance abuse and traumatic childhood.
+Lanez was sentenced after two days of court proceedings and the outcome was vastly different than what his legal team was seeking.
+Lanez’s lawyers requested he be released on probation and said they wanted him in a residential drug treatment program upon his release to focus on “substance abuse and traumatic childhood.”

 “Mr. Peterson’s alcohol-use disorder, although not amounting to a defense, reduced his culpability,” according to the memo from Lanez’s defense lawyers, Jose Baez of Miami, Florida, and Ed Welbourn of Newport Beach, California.

+“We’re extremely disappointed,” Lanez’s lead attorney Jose Baez said, according to AP.
+“I have seen vehicular homicide and other cases where there’s death, and the defendant still gets less than 10 years.”

+He added that this is “really just another example of someone being punished for their celebrity status and someone being utilized to set an example.
+And he’s not an example.
+He’s a human being.”

 The 10-year sentence comes as Lanez talked in court about still caring for Megan and said they bonded over losing their mothers.
-Tory will now reportedly see a release from prison around 2032 unless something drastically changes.
-After almost three years of pain, drama, and social media disputes, everyone involved can finally put this matter behind them.
+After almost three years of pain, drama and social media disputes, everyone involved can finally put this matter behind them.

 As you can imagine, the hotties are elated and declaring the sentencing a victory.

-The Los Angeles County District Attorney has released a statement praising Megan Thee Stallion for her bravery as this case transpired.
+The Los Angeles County District Attorney, George Gascón, released a statement praising Megan Thee Stallion for her bravery as this case transpired.

+“I commend Megan Pete for her incredible bravery and vulnerability as she underwent months of probing investigation and court appearances where she had to relive her trauma, and the public scrutiny that followed,” Gascón’s statement read according to journalist Meghann Cuniff.

 -